phillfarrugia/hyde/_posts/2015-11-06-not-a-junior.md

 I am not a Junior Developer.

 I'm capable of enough software development to be dangerous.
-As of last week I am no longer a student and this means there is no where to go but forward.

 I have a ridiculously long list of goals I've been delaying for about 3 years.
-There's no longer any excuse, be scared because I intend to get them done.
+As of last week I am no longer a student.
+There's no longer any excuse, you should be scared because I intend to get them done.